lwilletts/fyre/README.md

 ```

 That way you can make changes to my original repository or maintain your own
 fork with any changes you make being reflected immediately.
+Alternatively you
+can use the Makefile I have provided to install the scripts.

 Example scrots:
 ---------------